IQEX Exam Preparation

 What is IQEX?

-The International Qualification Examination (IQEX) is set by the AICPA and administered by NASBA, and allows qualifying internationally trained accountants to bypass the U.S. CPA Exam and attain the U.S. CPA credential through reciprocity.
-The exam is designed to award the U.S. CPA credential to internationally trained accountants from countries whose professional bodies have entered into a mutual recognition agreement (MRA) with US Boards of Accountancy.
+The International Qualification Examination (IQEX) is set by the AICPA and administered by NASBA, and allows qualifying internationally trained accountants to bypass the U.S. CPA Exam and attain the U.S. CPA license through reciprocity.
+The exam is designed to award the U.S. CPA license to internationally trained accountants from countries whose professional bodies have entered into a mutual recognition agreement (MRA) with US Boards of Accountancy.

 Mutual recognition agreements